Hand Crank Generator rev. 4

 • wire strippers

-• small screwdriver (for power converter terminals)
+• small screwdriver (for terminal block connectors)

-• voltmeter (for testing output of generator)
+• voltmeter (for testing output of the generator)

 Assembly Instructions

 1. Attach the crank to the body of the generator gear motor.
 If it didn't come with a bolt that fits the driveshaft hole tightly, a large cotter pin makes a good substitute.
-Bolts that are too skinny tend to get sheared off.
+(Bolts that are too skinny tend to get sheared off.)

 Desired improvements